Photo by David Pritchard. See more of David's image over on his Tamron blog.

 If you are planning to shoot nature, there are certain aspects of the outdoors which your tripod will have to endure, which it would not, if it was used indoors.

-is always a concern outdoors.
+2. Terrain is always a concern outdoors.
 A good tripod should have spiked feet, simply because you will often end up on loose soil, dirt, and other surfaces that will be uneven, and require sharp spikes to secure the tripod, and attached gear.
 You can buy spare spiked feet from manufacturers if you don't have any.

-is probably the main determining factor in your purchase.
+4. Weight is probably the main determining factor in your purchase.
 Remember, when you travel and explore, you will have your tripod with you, and depending upon how much walking you do, weight of your tripod will be more or less important to you.
-However, always aim for highest ratio of weight to load.
+However, always aim for the highest ratio of weight to load.
 In other words, look for lightest tripod rated for highest weight.
 Outdoors are often rough environments and every pound counts.
-Manfrotto's 055 Series, for example, features the 055CX3 model

-of shooting positions is important when you change subject matter on the fly.
+5. Flexibility of shooting positions is important when you change subject matter on the fly.
 If you are like me, you will shoot macro, landscapes, panoramas, and perhaps even some animals, depending on time of day and weather.
 If so, a flexible centre column is a must feature.
 Look for a tripod which allows for multiple positions of the centre column.
-My favourite tripods allow for the column to be vertical, horizontal , and everything in-between.
 A tripod should allow you to get low, and have more than one foot angle.
-Best tripods for this job will offer up to three different angles for the feet, which will allow you to get very low if need be, to shoot flowers, insects, etc. The 055XPROB from Manfrotto
+The best tripods for this job will offer up to three different angles for the feet, which will allow you to get very low if need be, to shoot flowers, insects, etc.

 How Much Money?